Guide

 Which GEO tool has a CLI?

-Foglift publishes foglift-scan on npm — an open-source CLI that runs the same AEO scan engine that powers the Foglift dashboard and the REST API.
-It accepts batch URLs, JSON output for pipelines, and an ai-check subcommand that tests whether a domain is cited by ChatGPT, Perplexity, Google AI Overview, Claude, and Gemini for a given prompt.
+Foglift publishes foglift-scan on npm: an open-source CLI that runs the same AI Readiness scan engine that powers the Foglift dashboard and the REST API.
+It accepts batch URLs, JSON output for pipelines, a --threshold flag for CI gates, and anai-check subcommand that tests whether a domain is cited by ChatGPT, Perplexity, Google AI Overview, Claude, and Gemini for a given prompt.

 Can I integrate GEO scoring into my CI/CD pipeline?

 Yes.
-Foglift's CLI emits machine-readable JSON (--json flag) and exits non-zero on score regressions, so GitHub Actions, GitLab CI, CircleCI, and Vercel build steps can gate deploys on AEO score thresholds.
-Rankability and Profound expose REST APIs you can poll from CI, but you need to write your own wrapper and threshold logic.
+Foglift's CLI emits machine-readable JSON (--json flag) and supports --threshold, so GitHub Actions, GitLab CI, CircleCI, and Vercel build steps can gate deploys on AI Readiness score thresholds.
+Other tools with APIs or MCP servers can be automated too, but most require custom wrapper logic before they behave like a release gate.

 Which GEO tools have open-source code?

 The open-source footprint in the GEO category is essentially zero beyond Foglift.
-Foglift's scanner CLI is published on npm with source available, making its AEO heuristics auditable.
-As of April 2026, no other tool on this list — Profound, AthenaHQ, Peec.ai, Otterly.ai, Rankability, ZipTie.dev, Semrush AI Toolkit, Ahrefs Brand Radar, or Promptmonitor — publishes meaningful open-source code on its public site or in a public GitHub organization.
+Foglift's scanner CLI is published on npm with source available, making its AI Readiness heuristics auditable.
+We did not find another tool on this list with a comparable public scanner CLI in the June 3, 2026 review.

 How do I optimize for AI search from the command line?

-Install Foglift's CLI with npm install -g foglift-scan, then run foglift scan https://yoursite.com --json to get an AEO score with per-dimension breakdowns.
+Install Foglift's CLI with npm install -g foglift-scan, then run foglift scan https://yoursite.com --json to get an AI Readiness score with per-dimension breakdowns.
+Add --threshold=85 when you want CI to fail below a chosen score.
 For citation tracking, run foglift scan ai-check --prompt "your target query" --domain yoursite.com to see whether the five production AI engines cite your site.

 Sources & Further Reading